villate13/IETI-lab02-ReactMaterial/README.md

 6. Run the application and test that the navigation works.

-7. Read the React Route Training documentation and understand about the BrowserRouter Component: https://reacttraining.com/react-router/web/example/basic
+7. Read the _React Route Training_ documentation and learn about the BrowserRouter Component: https://reacttraining.com/react-router/web/example/basic

-8. Add a state *isLoggedIn* to the App.js Component to know when what view to display.
+8. Add a state *isLoggedIn* to the `App.js` component to know when and what view to display.

+Tip: Don't attempt to use the _Redirect_ component of the React Router to handle your public and private routes.
+For now, it would be enough to allow or forbid the access to a _Route_ by using boolean javascript expression inside your JSX.

-9. Set the default value of *isLoggedIn* to false and then add an if condition inside the render method that renders the correct view.
+9. Set the default value of *isLoggedIn* to false and then add a condition inside the render method that renders the correct view.

 ## Part 3: Local Storage